Switch version tested

 Sonic the Hedgehog is Back!
 Well, almost…

 Back in the early ’90s, I was given a choice, a choice that would determine my formative gaming years.
-A SNES or a Sega Mega drive for Christmas.
-It was the height of the great ‘console war’ of the ’90s, Nintendo vs Sega and after a great deal of deep soul searching I chose the Mega drive.
-Don’t shoot me but one of the main reasons was my love for Sonic over Mario, I know, I know.
+A SNES or a Sega Mega Drive for Christmas.
+It was the height of the great ‘console war’ of the ’90s, Nintendo vs Sega and after a great deal of deep soul searching I chose the Sega.
+Don’t shoot me but one of the main reasons was my love for Sonic over Mario.
 I must admit I never regretted my decision, partly due to my best friend owning a SNES which we would play regularly together.

 For me, Sonic offered something Mario didn’t, speed and attitude wrapped up in a more teenage-centric design as oppose to Mario.
-Sonic 2 especially was a fantastic game, a fantastic platformer, and one of the standout games on Sega’s new system.
+Sonic 2 was a fantastic game, great platformer and one of the standout games on Sega’s new system.
 Therefore, you can imagine my excitement when Sonic Mania was announced, could a retro 16-bit style Sonic game really be released?
-With that feeling of excitement there was a certain amount of trepidation based on Sega’s recent dealings with the Sonic platform, I still have nightmares of that awful Sonic game on the Wii (Sonic and the Secret Rings), and from what I hear there is a lot of scepticism for Sonic Forces which is released in November 2017.
+With that feeling of excitement, there was a certain amount of trepidation based on Sega’s recent dealings with the Sonic platform.
+I still have nightmares of that awful Sonic game on the Wii (Sonic and the Secret Rings), and from what I hear there is a lot of scepticism for Sonic Forces which is released in November 2017.

 This game has all the elements which we loved from the top-selling Sonic games of the past, vibrant colours, fantastic music, intricate levels, speed, and that sense of excitement and pure joy in its gameplay.
 This really does hark back to Sonic 2 for me and Sonic at its height of popularity.
 There are 12 zones and the levels are constructed in a way as to play to Sonics strengths, excellent platforming gameplay mixed with sections of pure speed and intricacy.
 Usually, you can play Sonic in two ways, rush to the end or explore, and the same applies here.
 The levels are built very well with multiple layers, so if you keep replaying the same levels, you won’t always follow the same path, which is great.